Aryan-Bose/julia-set/README.md

 Fractal Explorer is designed for learning, experimentation, creative exploration, and scientific visualization.

 To modify the fractals, try different complex numbers

+>>> The different codes portray different colour variants of the julia set